bwsw/sj-platform/SJDocs/source/Tutorial.rst

 Finally, the output modules export aggregated data from echo-response streams to Elasticsearch.
 The result then can be visualized in a diagram using Kibana.

 The data are fed to the system, passed from one module to another and exported from the system via streams.
-Read more about streams under the “Creating Streams” section.
+Read more about streams under the :ref:`Creating_Streams` section.

 In the demonstration project, the entities are added to the system via REST API as it is less time-consuming.
 The platform entities can be also created via the UI filling in the forms for each entity with necessary settings.